avast/gradle-docker-compose-plugin/README.md

 * Plugin honours a `docker-compose.override.yml` file, but only when no files are specified with `useComposeFiles` (conform command-line behavior).
 * Check [ContainerInfo.groovy](/src/main/groovy/com/avast/gradle/dockercompose/ContainerInfo.groovy) to see what you can know about running containers.
 * You can determine the Docker host in your Gradle build (i.e. `docker-machine start`) and set the `DOCKER_HOST` environment variable for compose to use: `dockerCompose { environment.put 'DOCKER_HOST', '192.168.64.9' }`
-* If the services executed by `docker-compose` are running on a specific host (different than Docker, like in CirceCI 2.0), then you can set `SERVICES_HOST` environment variable.
+* If the services executed by `docker-compose` are running on a specific host (different than Docker, like in CirceCI 2.0), then `SERVICES_HOST` environment variable can be used.
 This value will be used as the hostname where the services are expected to be listening.